 Here are some sample starter questions that could be used in the development of a ‘How Good is our Church’ self-evaluation tool:

-· How good are our gatherings?
-Does the church value the Sunday gathering?
+How good are our gatherings?
+Does the church value the Sunday gatherings?
 Do people come to church, and when they do, what is their disposition?
 Do they hunger for the Word preached?
 Is there a real sense of the presence of God?

-· How good is our engagement with the local community?
-Would the community notice if our church disappeared tomorrow?
+How good is our engagement with the local community?
+Would the local community notice if our church disappeared tomorrow?
 Does the church/fellowship have credibility with the local community?

-· How good are we at evangelism/making disciples in our locality?
+How good are we at evangelism/making disciples in our locality?
 Are all members clear about their responsibility to share the Gospel?
 Are all members confident and skilled at sharing the Gospel?
-Does the church have a coherent strategy for the perpetual evangelisation of its locality?
+Does the church train its members in techniques for sharing their faith and contending for the faith?
+Does the church have a commitment and coherent strategy for the perpetual evangelisation of its locality?
+What impact is our church's evangelism efforts making?

-· How good are we at training disciples?
+How good are we at training disciples?
 Are people being equipped for ministry?
+Are peoples' gifts identified?
+What training opportunities are available?
+What impact is our discipleship programme having?

-· How good is our leadership at all levels?
+How good is our leadership at all levels?
 Is servant leadership evident in all ministry leaders.
 Do leaders invite feedback about their work?
 Do leaders speak with humility?
 Do leaders conduct themselves with joyful humility like the Apostle Paul?
 Are there effective systems in place to ensure that all leaders are accountable to those they serve?
+Are future leaders being intentionally developed?

-· How good is decision-making in the church?
+How good is decision-making in the church?
 Is there a ‘bottom-up’ or ‘top down’ system?
 How good are communications?
-Does the church operate in a transparent or secretive manner?
+Does the church leadership operate in a transparent or secretive manner?

-I suppose that many people will say that activities such as self-evaluation should not be done in the church and that the idea of continuous improvement has no place in a gospel centred community.
+I suppose that some people will say that activities such as self-evaluation are irrelevant to church life, and that the idea of continuous improvement should have no place in a gospel centred community.
 Others will simply shy away from such a process because it is perceived to be ‘too difficult’.

 To those who set their faces against starting the process of church wide evaluative discussions, I have one question: ‘What are you afraid of?’
 The living God always honours those who step out in faith.

 The mantra of one my former Pastors, an IBM executive prior to entering the ministry was: ‘if you fail to plan you are planning to fail’.
-He was absolutely correct…..more of the same is not an option!
+He was absolutely correct…..more of the same in many of Scotland's evangelical churches is not an option!